ibm-watson-iot/iot-java/samples/iotfdevicemanagement/java_cli_for_manageddevice.rst

 **3.2 Sample implementation of updateFirmware**

-The implementation must add logic to install the downloaded firmware and report the status of the update via DeviceFirmware object.
+The implementation must create a separate thread and add a logic to install the downloaded firmware and report the status of the update via DeviceFirmware object.
 If the Firmware Update operation is successful, then the state of the firmware should to be set to IDLE and UpdateStatus should be set to SUCCESS.

 If an error occurs during Firmware Update, updateStatus should be set to one of the error status values: